Russia Stands by Ally Syria as Strikes Loom

 I agree Al-Assad should be removed, I agree his internal policies were barbarous, I agree moderates should take hold of the country, I agree they should work for a secular and fair democracy, I agree Al-Assad may have released hundreds of terrorists, what I agree to disagree on however is the current situation in terms of the ability of the moderates to avoid a failed state while in the truest sense of the word, terrorists number in the tens of thousands.

-Thumb rover98 over 10 years
+Thumb rover98 11 years

 All those backing Ass-ad on the backs of Muslim blood, no that they will be held to account eventually, as their hatred and blindness to the suffering in Syria will not go unpunished,those that believe their own lies.

-Thumb Machia over 10 years
+Thumb Machia 11 years

 Rover98